 You will have plenty of down time while your child participates in the study.
 You may bring a book, magazines, or work to occupy you for the day.
-We offer free wireless, so you may bring a laptop.
+We offer free wireless internet, so you may bring a laptop.

-Your child will be given a one hour break for lunch.
+Your child will be given a one- hour break for lunch.
 You are welcome to bring your own lunch or visit the Johns Hopkins Hospital Cafeteria about two blocks away.
 The cafeteria offers pizza, burgers, sandwiches, salads, and a variety of other foods.
-It accepts cash, debit, or credit cards.
+They accept cash, debit, or credit cards.

 After lunch, your child will participate in a practice MRI scan.
 We will give your child foam earplugs, slowly ease them back into the machine, and start the noises quietly on a CD player.
 Your child will either watch a movie or play a game as we gradually increase the scanner noises.
 After the practice scan, your child will either participate in a real MRI scan or finish paper and pencil testing.

 At the end of the day, we will let you know if you will need to come for another full day to complete the second phase of the study, or if you will need to come for only a partial day.

 The second day will consist of an MRI scan (if your child did not complete one on the first day), more paper and pencil testing, and more computer game testing.
 Please review our What is an MRI? and Preparing for an MRI pages for MRI-related information.
 If you have any additional questions, please contact one of our psychology associates.